Top-level functions

 pl.when(<condition>).then(<value if condition>)

-, and optionally followed by
+, and optionally followed by a

-.otherwise(<value if all statements are false>)
+.otherwise(<value if condition is false>)

 can be appended at the end.
+If not

 , None